nomilous/ipso/README.md

 What metathings?

-* well, ... (( a brief brainstorm suggested a Planet-sized Plethora of Possibility avidly awaits a plunge into **that** rabbit hole.
+* well, ... (( the brief brainstorm suggested a Planet-sized Plethora of Particularly Peachy Possibilities Perch Patiently Poised Pending a Plunge into **That** rabbit hole.

 cli